 The ADO is representing several animal rescuers who were charged with criminal offences including stealing and trespassing after attempting to rescue neglected and dying hens from a barn egg production facility in 2018.
 The trial of the rescuers was held in Liverpool Local Court.
 Video footage played during the hearing showed dead and dying hens and was a reminder of the suffering of thousands of hens at the heart of this case.
 Prosecution witnesses (RSPCA inspectors) gave evidence against the rescuers.

-While originally set down for a 5-day hearing, the case has been adjourned until 17-19 July for further hearing.
+While originally set down for a 5-day hearing, the case was adjourned until 17-19 July for further hearing.

 ADO delivers lecture for animal ethics course

 18 March 2019